Breast cancer: Pathophysiology

 Normal cells will self-destruct (programmed cell death) when they are no longer needed.
 Until then, cells are protected from programmed death by several protein clusters and pathways.
 One of the protective pathways is the PI3K/AKT pathway; another is the RAS/MEK/ERK pathway.
 Sometimes the genes along these protective pathways are mutated in a way that turns them permanently "on", rendering the cell incapable of self-destructing when it is no longer needed.
 This is one of the steps that causes cancer in combination with other mutations.
 Normally, the PTEN protein turns off the PI3K/AKT pathway when the cell is ready for programmed cell death.
 In some breast cancers, the gene for the PTEN protein is mutated, so the PI3K/AKT pathway is stuck in the "on" position, and the cancer cell does not self-destruct.

 Mutations that can lead to breast cancer have been experimentally linked to estrogen exposure.
-Additionally, G-protein coupled estrogen receptors have been associated with various cancers of the female reproductive system including breast cancer.
+Additionally, G-protein coupled estrogen receptors have been associated with various cancers of the female reproductive system, including breast cancer.

 Abnormal growth factor signaling in the interaction between stromal cells and epithelial cells can facilitate malignant cell growth.
 In breast adipose tissue, overexpression of leptin leads to increased cell proliferation and cancer.

 Some mutations associated with cancer, such as p53, BRCA1 and BRCA2, occur in mechanisms to correct errors in DNA.
-The inherited mutation in BRCA1 or BRCA2 genes can interfere with repair of DNA crosslinks and double-strand breaks (known functions of the encoded protein).
+The inherited mutation in BRCA1 or BRCA2 genes can interfere with the repair of DNA crosslinks and double-strand breaks (known functions of the encoded protein).
 These carcinogens cause DNA damage such as DNA crosslinks and double-strand breaks that often require repairs by pathways containing BRCA1 and BRCA2.

 GATA-3 directly controls the expression of estrogen receptor (ER) and other genes associated with epithelial differentiation, and the loss of GATA-3 leads to loss of differentiation and poor prognosis due to cancer cell invasion and metastasis.